ccz181078/Coq-BB5/CoqBB5/BB5/README.md

 - `Deciders/Verifier_FAR.v`: verifier for Finite Automata Reduction certificates
 - `Deciders/Verifier_WFAR.v`: verifier for Weighted Finite Automata Reduction certificates

+These deciders are described at length in [bbchallenge's BB5 paper](https://github.com/bbchallenge/bbchallenge-paper), also see `Deciders/README.md` and the comments in each file listed above for some information.

 - `BB5_Deciders_Hardcoded_Parameters/`: contains the 8,032 [hardcoded paramaters](#generic-vs-hardcoded-parameters) organised per decider/verifier

-These deciders are described in details in [bbchallenge's BB5 paper](https://github.com/bbchallenge/bbchallenge-paper).

 [^1]: Removing this axiom would introduce [Setoid](https://coq.inria.fr/doc/v8.9/stdlib/Coq.Setoids.Setoid.html) everywhere.